Haverhill Line: Recent changes

 All service between Reading and Boston was replaced by buses from September 10 to November 5, 2023 during installation of automatic train control and positive train control systems.
 Service on the outer section of the line operated via the Wildcat Branch and the inner Lowell Line, while North Wilmington station was closed.
 From May 20 to September 29, 2024, weekday midday inbound trains were temporarily routed over the Wildcat Branch during rail replacement work.
 In 2024, the town of North Andover began a planning study for a potential infill station at the Osgood Landing development.
 Replacement of the South Elm Street bridge in Bradford caused Haverhill station to be closed for MBTA service from July 15, 2024, to June 30, 2025.
 Bradford station was the temporary terminal of the line during the closure.

 In June 2022, the MBTA indicated plans to add a second track at Reading station by 2023, allowing 30-minute headways between Boston and Reading.
 Hourly service to Haverhill was also being studied.
 In November 2024, the MBTA submitted a notice of intent (NOI) for the track construction.
 It would extend 4500 feet northwest from the station, effectively restoring the double track that formerly existed.
 Reading short turn trains would lay over on the new track rather than at the single-track station.
 As previously planned, it would allow 30-minute headways between Boston and Reading, with 60-minute headways for Haverhill service.
 The MBTA withdrew the NOI in February 2025, but resubmitted it in September 2025 with several changes including screen trees.
 The MBTA again withdrew the plan in November 2025.

+In August 2026, the MBTA received a $139.6 million grant from the Federal Railroad Administration to add 6.5 miles of double track between Reading and Wilmington Junction, plus 0.3 miles at Ballardvale.
+The project will include reconstruction of Reading, North Wilmington, Ballardvale, and Andover stations with short, accessible high platforms.
+The work is intended to allow 30-minute headways between Boston and Haverhill pending equipment availability.
+Construction is expected to last from 2028 to 2030.